Diabetes Foot Treatment in Sugar Land

 Cut toenails straight across.
 Never cut into the corners, or taper, which could trigger an ingrown toenail.
 Use an emery board to gently file away sharp corners or snags.
 If your nails are hard to trim, ask your podiatric physician for assistance.

 Exercise.
-As a means to keep weight down and improve circulation, walking is one of the best all- around exercises for the diabetic patient.
+As a means to keep weight down and improve circulation, walking is one of the best all-around exercises for diabetic patients.
 Walking is also an excellent conditioner for your feet.
 Be sure to wear appropriate athletic shoes when exercising.
 Ask your podiatric physician what’s best for you.

 See your podiatric physician.
 Regular checkups by your podiatric physician-at least annually-are the best way to ensure that your feet remain healthy.